 Eligibility Requirements

-You must be enrolled or placed in a math and/or writing class that is at or below program level minimum requirement during the first term in the STAR Program:
+During the first term in the STAR Program, you must be enrolled or placed in a math and/or writing class that is at or below the minimum requirement for your program of study (program-level).
+(Some exceptions may apply)

 Writing